ccalvarez/vuesax-time-tracking/README.md

 ## Important

 This application uses environment variables as explained in the Vue CLI 3 [official guide](https://cli.vuejs.org/guide/mode-and-env.html).

-So in order to run the application, rename `.env` file to `.env.local` and edit it to set proper values for the environment variables.
+To run the application, rename `.env` file to `.env.local` and edit it to set proper values for the environment variables.

 ## Project setup
 ```